jbcoe/value_types/README.md

 For building and working with the project, please see the [developer guide](docs/developer-guide.md).

-## Devcontainer
+## GitHub codespaces

-Press '.' or visit [https://github.dev/jbcoe/value_types] to open the project in a devcontainer.
-We have a Dockerfile image that will build a container with the tools needed to work on the project.
+Press `.` or visit [https://github.dev/jbcoe/value_types] to open the project in an instant cloud-based development environment.
+We have defined a [devcontainer](.devcontainer/devcontainer.json) that will automatically install the dependencies required to build and test the project.

 ## References